 As I say, every performance across the board is remarkable.
 It’s easy to forget at times that these are actors, and thus it’s easy to get sucked into the world.
 The only things that really remind you of this are the scene changes, the written markers that tell you where you are, and, of course, the end credits.

 As an American, it’s gratifying to see history dramatized without being mythologized.
-We see the struggle, we see the justifications, and we see just how much of a long shot it was to This series has all of the gravitas of The Tudors and The Borgias with none of the gratuity.
+We see the struggle, we see the justifications, and we see just how much of a long shot it was to come through this intact, let alone as a new and independent nation.
+This series has all of the gravitas of The Tudors and The Borgias with none of the gratuity.
 It has all of the subterfuge and realistic action of Vikings, but appropriate to its own era.
 It is, in short, one of those truly memorable series that, in my humble opinion, deserves to be recognized for all of the right reasons.

 More than that, Turn comes across with the right story at the right time.
 In the time this series is first run, we’ve transferred the presidency from Obama to Trump.
 Political, social, economic, and even racial divides threaten to tear this country apart from the inside as they have since before I was born while we face down one external threat after the next from the likes of Russia, North Korea, and terrorist factions in the Middle East.
 Assuming we’re not wiped out in nuclear fire before the week’s over, Turn offers a reminder that no matter what side you’re on, no matter what your politics, people are still people.
 We all have forces in our lives that give us a wide range of perspectives.
 Extreme views lead to extreme situations on the world stage, and it will be individual people at all levels, in all walks of life, who make or break those situations.
 The unlikely can turn the screws and change everything for the right reasons.
 That’s the kind of reminder we need right now where everything is blown out of proportion on social media.
 Now, as then, it takes only good people to stand their ground, to serve and contribute to the process in our own ways.
 Freedom and liberty are everyone’s responsibility.
 The road is long, difficult, and full of ambiguities.
 It is also rewarding.
 In keeping these ideals alive, everyone wins.
 So long as these ideals live, people are free to tell those stories and keep them alive.
 It’s a self-perpetuating cycle.